Marlan B. Wilbanks – Senior Partner

 It is not uncommon for these heroic individuals who file False Claims Act suits to be retaliated against by the offending parties.
 Fortunately, we can file lawsuits which were specifically and uniquely crafted to protect the whistleblowers.
 If an individual is retaliated against because of his whistleblowing activities, a private cause of action exists whereby that whistleblower can bring a lawsuit as a part of his FCA case for the wrongful discharge.
 Marlan has successfully represented many whistleblowers who have been mistreated by employers who resented the actions taken by the whistleblower in bringing attention to the fraudulent schemes at issue.
 Under the whistleblower protection laws, Marlan has been able to obtain substantial recoveries for his clients for lost back-pay, front-pay and for other losses caused by the wrongful retaliation and loss of employment opportunities.

-Marlan and his wife and kids have resided in Atlanta since 1986.
-Marlan is actively involved in children’s causes such as Voice Today, Camp Kudzu, and Prevent Child Abuse and he has been active in the Big Brother Program in Atlanta for over 12 years.
-Marlan and his family recently donated $500,000 to the University of Georgia School of Law to fund a clinic to train lawyers on how to use the courts to try to right some of the wrongs of child abuse.
+Marlan and his wife and daughter have resided in Atlanta since 1986.
+Marlan is actively involved in children’s causes such as Hope Thrives, Camp Kudzu, and The Family Resource Center.
+He was active in the Big Brother Program in Atlanta for over 12 years.
+Marlan recently founded the University of Georgia School of Law’s clinic that was created to provide free legal care to the victims of child sexual abuse.
+This clinic is the Wilbanks Child Endangerment and Sexual Exploitation (“CEASE”) Clinic and it is the first of its kind in the United States.

 Marlan is a member of the Northside United Methodist Church and various other community service organizations.
-He serves on the board of trustees of Young Harris College.
+He serves on the board of trustees of Young Harris College and he is on the Board of Visitors for the University of Georgia School of Law.

 U.S. Court of Appeals 11th Circuit, 1988